open-contracting/standard/standard/docs/en/extensions/lots.md

       },
       "tender": {
         "id": "ocds-213czf-lots-00001-01-tender",
-        "title": "Architecture and engineeering services",
+        "title": "Architecture and engineering services",
         "description": "The authority is seeking support to construct a new public building.", "procurementMethod": "open",
         "status": "active",